Cgameworld/Compass/README.md

 For those who only want to use the Compass-Mod, but do not want to adjust the direction of North.

-Adjustments/Changes made while 'Let me adjust North' will no longer be effective but should still be kept/saved within this mods Settings-File.
+Adjustments/Changes made while 'Let me adjust North' is enabled will no longer be effective but should still be kept/saved within this mods Settings-File.

 # Notes